 My research in theoretical physics focuses on several aspects of cosmology.
 I am particularly interested in how perturbations in the very early universe (right after the Big Bang) have lead to the large-scale structure made of baryonic and dark matter we see today, the gravitation responsible for growing the seeds of these primordial fluctuations, and how dark energy has lead to an accelerated expansion of the universe.

 The goal of my research is to build tools that help us extract information from cosmological surveys.
-Recently, I developed a tool that measures flexion, a second-order gravitational lensing effect.
+During my Ph.D., I developed a tool that measures flexion, a second-order gravitational lensing effect.
 Traditionally, weak lensing makes use of shear, by looking for coherent alignment of galaxies in a field.
 Unlike shear, flexion directly probes variations of the potential field.
 As such, flexion is relevant on smaller scales than shear.
 This allows us to collect additional information from surveys that might otherwise be thrown away.
 To this end, I created a full theoretical formalism for ``cosmic flexion'' -- a family of cosmological weak lensing signals originating from the large-scale structure of the universe.
 I discovered previously unknown cosmological weak lensing signals and posited the existence of non-commutativity in weak lensing.
 I am also currently working on making the first ever measurements of cosmic flexion.

 I am also interested in modified gravity -- the landscape of theories of gravity that include general relativity and its variants.
 Specifically, I am interested in how cosmological measurements can help us answer the question of whether general relativity is the correct theory of gravity.